tttmmmyyyy/fixlang/Document.md

 - `IO ()`: the type of I/O actions which returns no value.
 It is the type of `main` function of Fix program.
 - `I64 -> Bool -> Array Bool`: this is equivalent to `I64 -> (Bool -> Array Bool)`, that is, the type of functions that receives an integer and returns a function that converts a boolean value into a boolean array.
 As an example, a function that produces a boolean array from its length and initial value has this type.
 In Fix, there is no concept of "two-variable functions".
 A function in Fix is a (partial) function in mathematical sense: it converts an element of a set into an element of another set (or fails).
 The type of something like "two-variable functions" can be represented as `a -> b -> c` or `(a, b) -> c`.

-In Fix, the first letter of the name of a specific type (such as `I64` or `Bool`) or a type constructor (such as `Array`) has to be capitalized.
+In Fix, the name of a specific type (such as `I64` or `Bool`) or a type constructor (such as `Array`) must starts with a capital letter, or an underscore preceding a capital letter.
 A type that starts with a lowercase letter is interpreted as a type parameter.
 Each type parameter will be instanciated to a specific type when the program is compiled.

 ## Expressions